Electromagnetic suspension

 Electromagnetic suspension (EMS) is the magnetic levitation of an object achieved by constantly altering the strength of a magnetic field produced by electromagnets using a feedback loop.
-In most cases the levitation effect is mostly due to permanent magnets as they don't have any power dissipation, with electromagnets only used to stabilize the effect.
+In most cases the levitation effect is mostly due to permanent magnets as they have no power dissipation, with electromagnets only used to stabilise the effect.

-According to Earnshaw's Theorem a paramagnetically magnetised body cannot rest in stable equilibrium when placed in any combination of gravitational and magnetostatic fields.
-In these kinds of fields an unstable equilibrium condition exists.
+According to Earnshaw's Theorem a paramagnetic body cannot rest in stable equilibrium when placed in any combination of gravitational and magnetostatic fields.
+In these kinds of fields, an unstable equilibrium condition exists.
 Although static fields cannot give stability, EMS works by continually altering the current sent to electromagnets to change the strength of the magnetic field and allows a stable levitation to occur.
-In EMS a feedback loop which continuously adjusts one or more electromagnets to correct the object's motion is used to cancel the instability.
+In EMS, a feedback loop which continuously adjusts one or more electromagnets to correct the object's motion is used to cancel the instability.

 Many systems use magnetic attraction pulling upwards against gravity for these kinds of systems as this gives some inherent lateral stability, but some use a combination of magnetic attraction and magnetic repulsion to push upwards.

 Magnetic levitation technology is important because it reduces energy consumption, largely reduces friction.
 It also avoids wear and has very low maintenance requirements.
-The application of magnetic levitation is most commonly known for its role in Maglev trains.
+The application of magnetic levitation is most commonly known for its role in maglev trains.

 History

 Samuel Earnshaw was the one to discover in 1839 that “a charged body placed in an electrostatic field cannot levitate at stable equilibrium under the influence of electric forces alone”.
 Likewise, due to limitations on permittivity, stable suspension or levitation cannot be achieved in a static magnetic field with a system of permanent magnets or fixed current electromagnets.
-Braunbeck’s extension (1939) states that a system of permanent magnets must also contain diamagnetic material or a superconductor in order to obtain stable, static magnetic levitation or suspension.
+Braunbek’s extension (1939) states that a system of permanent magnets must also contain diamagnetic material or a superconductor in order to obtain stable, static magnetic levitation or suspension.

-Emile Bachelet applied Earnshaw's theorem and the Braunbeck extension and stabilized magnetic force by controlling current intensity and turning on and off power to the electromagnets at desired frequencies.
+Emile Bachelet applied Earnshaw's theorem and the Braunbek extension and stabilized magnetic force by controlling current intensity and turning on and off power to the electromagnets at desired frequencies.
 He was awarded a patent in March 1912 for his “levitating transmitting apparatus” (patent no. 1,020,942).
 His invention was first intended to be applied to smaller mail carrying systems but the potential application to larger train-like vehicles is certainly apparent.

 In 1934 Hermann Kemper applied Bachelet’s concept to the large scale, calling it “monorail vehicle with no wheels attached.”
 He obtained Reich Patent number 643316 for his invention and is also considered by many to be the inventor of maglev.

 In 1979 the Transrapid electromagnetically suspended train carried passengers for a few months as a demonstration on a 908 m track in Hamburg for the first International Transportation Exhibition (IVA 79).

 The first commercial Maglev train for routine service was opened in Birmingham, England in 1984, using electromagnetic suspension, and a linear induction motor for propulsion.